How To Write An Artist CV When You Don't Have Much Experience

 2018, February 27.
 Gittlen, Ariela.
 “Obama Portraitist Amy Sherald Gives Advice to Young Artists,” Artsy.

 Essentially, collections are any public institutions or people that own your artwork.
 These can be separated by Public and Personal headings.

 Kemper Museum of Contemporary Art, Kansas City, MO

 The Nasher Museum of Art, Duke University, Durham, NC

-If you have only sold work to less than a few friends and family, you can use the following:
+If you've only sold work to a few friends and family, you might put something like this:

 Personal collections in USA, Australia and Europe.

 This is where you'll put any art related work.
 If you have a significant amount of work that falls under one main area, like Teaching or Curatorial, you'll want to use that as the heading instead of 'Work History'.
 But if you've done a little of this, and a little of that, you can put them all into the heading of 'Work History' or 'Work Experience'.
 You could even include that time you were asked to paint a window display at your retail job, or that time you volunteered to paint a mural for your school hallways.